timofeysie/socius/README.md

 This comes down to architecture.
 We need to have separate properties and transition for each variable that we let the user pass in.

+If we just work with the classes, this would be the cleanest approach.

+Right now, the styles are kept, but the button is jumping a bit vertically.
+Also, even with a space inserted in the temporary text, the space collapses and expands again only when the text is put back into the inner HTML.

+Current issues to fix before a push to npm:

+* vertical jumping
+* collapsing space
+* all large before inspector opens

 ## Using the tabs